certinia/orizuru-pages/_pages/dreamforce.md

 [Scale Your Business Application with Heroku](https://success.salesforce.com/Sessions#/session/a2q3A000001yt8PQAQ)
 Tuesday, November 7, 12:00 PM - 12:40 PM
-Salesforce have invited FinancialForce to to talk about the Orizuru project at this session.
+Salesforce have invited FinancialForce to talk about the Orizuru project at this session.
 We will demonstrate the Orizuru Sample Application and discuss the benefits of Heroku and Orizuru.

 [Beat Governor Limits By Taking Your Compute Processes to Heroku](https://success.salesforce.com/Sessions#/session/a2q3A000001yuLtQAI)
 Wednesday, November 8, 9:00 AM - 9:40 AM